CMT: Mid-Training for Efficient Learning of Consistency, Mean Flow, and Flow Map Models: Introduction

 We address the instability and high cost of training few-step flow maps by introducing \emph{mid-training} for vision generation, conceptually inspired by mid-training in large language models~\citep{groeneveld2024olmo}.
 In our setting, mid-training is a brief intermediate stage that bridges pre-training (e.g., diffusion model) and flow map post-training.
 We instantiate this idea as \emph{Consistency Mid-Training} (\method), a lightweight procedure that leverages trajectories generated by a pre-trained model to produce a trajectory-aware initialization.
 Concretely, \methods trains a model to map any point along a trajectory determined by a pre-trained model, from a prior sample directly to the clean endpoint of exactly that same trajectory in a single step.
 Mid-training with \methods requires no architectural changes, converges quickly, adds only modest cost, and avoids fragile heuristics such as stop gradients, time sampling, and weighting schedules.
 This trajectory-aligned initializer provides a better starting point for flow map post-training than either random or diffusion-based weight transfer, while also simplifying engineering practices.
 Most importantly, it significantly reduces the total training cost (in both time and required training data) and improves training stability.

 Theoretically, we show that \methods reduce the gradient discrepancy between the oracle and practical flow map losses, providing a stronger and trajectory-aligned initializer for the flow map post-training.
-Empirically, we validate our approach on a diverse suite of benchmarks, including pixel space datasets (CIFAR-10, FFHQ 64$\times$64, AFHQv2 64$\times$64, and ImageNet 64$\times$64) and latent space models for high-resolution synthesis (ImageNet 256$\times$256 and 512$\times$512).
-Initializing flow map models with \methods consistently improves post-training stability, accelerates convergence, and enhances final generation performance.
-In particular, \methods sets new state-of-the-art (SOTA) 2 step FID scores: 1.97 on CIFAR-10, 1.32 on ImageNet 64$\times$64, 1.84 on ImageNet 512$\times$512, 2.34 on AFHQv2 64$\times$64, and 2.75 on FFHQ 64$\times$64.
-Crucially, these results are achieved with up to a 98\% reduction in total training budget and GPU time compared to baselines without our mid-training stage, where training budget is measured by the number of training images processed, equivalently, the number of backpropagated optimization steps.
-As shown in \Cref{fig:cd_fid_vs_iter}, \methods converge faster, achieving an FID of 1.84 with a 91.4\% reduction in training time, compared to the baseline FID of 3.38, on ImageNet 512$\times$512.
-On ImageNet $256{\times}256$, \methods attains FID $3.34$ while cutting total training time by $\sim$50\% versus MF from scratch (FID $3.43$).
+Empirically, we evaluate on pixel-space benchmarks (CIFAR-10, FFHQ $64\times64$, AFHQv2 $64\times64$, ImageNet $64\times64$) and latent-space high-resolution models (ImageNet $256\times256$/$512\times512$) as well as MSCOCO T2I~\citep{lin2014microsoft}.
+Initializing flow map models with \methods improves post-training stability, speeds up convergence, and boosts final quality. \methods achieves new SOTA two-step FIDs of 1.97 (CIFAR-10), 1.32 (ImageNet $64\times64$), 1.84 (ImageNet $512\times512$), 2.34 (AFHQv2 $64\times64$), and 2.75 (FFHQ $64\times64$), while reducing training budget (images processed, equivalently backprop steps) and GPU time by up to 98\% versus baselines without mid-training.
+On ImageNet $512\times512$, \methods reaches FID 1.84 with 91.4\% less training than the baseline (FID 3.38; \Cref{fig:cd_fid_vs_iter}); on ImageNet $256\times256$, it attains FID 3.34 with $\sim$50\% less training than MF from scratch (FID 3.43).
+On MSCOCO T2I, \methods achieves the best FID with $\sim$47\% less training.

 \methods applies to both CM and MF, demonstrating broad applicability across ODE-based flow map generators.
 To our knowledge, this work presents the first systematic investigation of mid-training for few-step flow map models in vision generation, establishing \methods as an effective approach that significantly reduces training cost while achieving state-of-the-art quality.